alaabenfatma/Tiny_Math_Parser/README.md

 ### Methodology

+I did use the *recursive descent* method that is widely used for it being one of the most optimal ways of evaluating nested mathematical expressions.

-The grammar is an implementation of the following grammar:
+The script is an implementation of the following grammar:

 ```
 parse -> low_priority_terms_trigger